aridjayarecipes/cutesrecipes.web.app/content/post/2530-steps-to-make-quick-cabbage-and-sausage-with-sauerkraut.md

 1. Make ready 1 tbsp pickling spice

-Aight y&#39;all, we fixin to cook some cabbage and sausage in the Instant Pot, let&#39;s cook it together!!
-Check it out &amp; thanks for watching!!
+Aight y'all, we fixin to cook some cabbage and sausage in the Instant Pot, let's cook it together!!
+Check it out & thanks for watching!!
 Sauerkraut is slowly simmered with brown sugar and apple to mellow out the tangy flavor, then baked with bacon and kielbasa sausage for a hearty German-inspired main dish that will warm you up.
 It is definitely worth the time and effort!

 <!--inarticleads2-->